saveme712/BinCon/README.md

 };
 ```

 All projects share the same generated files, which can be leveraged for communication from app <-> packer.
 The packer has a provided communication channel with a hook on `GetProcAddress`.
+This will
+allow you to talk to the packer stub, and request integrity checks, memory re-encryption, pointer encryption, etc.

 ```C++
 (chal_entry*)GetProcAddress((HMODULE)0xBC, xorstr_("pack_interface"))